 Balloon-style vaporizers can easily keep a constant and consistent temperature in your bowl/herb chamber.
 They can do this because they provide a constant and consistent air-flow in the herb chamber.
 This is unlike direct-draw or whip-style vaporizers, where the airflow is directly correlated to the speed and strength you draw with.

 There’s also a difference in the range of temperatures both the Classic and Digital can reach:

 - Volcano Classic: 226 °F – 446 °F / 108 °C – 230 °C

 - Volcano Digital: 104 °F – 446 °F / 40 °C – 230 °C

-If you’re only vaping marijuana, this difference really doesn’t matter.
-However if you’re vaping other herbs then it could matter (depending on the optimal vaping temperature of your specific herb).
+If you’re only vaping cannabis, this difference really doesn’t matter, because cannabis should be vaped at 320°F(160°C) at the lowest.
+However, if you’re vaping other herbs then it could matter (depending on the optimal vaping temperature of your specific herb).

 Reputation and Reliability (10)